Rokiis1/roadmap/test_case_design/test_case_design.md

 **Explanation:**

-**Scenario:** A high-level description of a specific situation or user interaction that needs to be tested.
+A high-level description of a specific situation or user interaction that needs to be tested.

 <details>
     <summary>Overview:</summary>